 Join us!
 Each month we will be hosting a free webinar based on expressed needs by NALC Leaders for NALC Leaders.
 Some of the topics we will be connecting with are:

-- Culture Shock – What does it mean to be the church in 2018 when it feels like there has been a cultural earthquake.
+- Culture Shock – What does it mean to be the church when it feels like there has been a cultural earthquake.

 - Be Visionary – Sharpening your vision and defining your mission requires strategic planning and preparation.
 Helping develop “go” thinking.